 Written feedback on Full Applications is made available to Applicants before the submission deadline for Replies to Reviewer Comments.
-By providing feedback, EERE intends to guide the further development of the proposed technology and to provide a brief opportunity to respond to reviewer comments.
+By providing feedback, EERE intends to provide a brief opportunity to respond to reviewer comments.

 4. SUCCESSFUL APPLICANTS

 A notification letter selecting a Full Application for award negotiations does not authorize the Applicant to commence performance of the project.
 If an application is selected for award negotiations, it is not a commitment to issue an award.
 Applicants do not receive an award until award negotiations are complete and the Contracting Officer executes the funding agreement.